Universality for transversal Hamilton cycles: Absorption

 \section{Absorption}

-We use the increasingly popular absorption strategy of Montgomery~\cite{mont}, sometimes referred to as \emph{distributive absorption} or the \emph{absorption template method}, which was introduced as an absorbing structure for spanning trees.
+We use the increasingly popular absorption strategy due to Montgomery~\cite{mont}, sometimes referred to as \emph{distributive absorption} or the \emph{absorption template method}, which was introduced as an absorbing structure for spanning trees.
 This strategy relies on an auxiliary template known as a \emph{robustly matchable bipartite graph}.
 This allows us to create few disjoint absorbing gadgets relative to all possible combinations of sets which might need to be absorbed.
-Here, we use a version of the robustly matchable bipartite graph given by Nenadov and Pehova in \cite{np}, adding a weak minimum degree condition to their statement.